alisw/alisw.github.io/infrastructure-jenkins.markdown

 In order to drive the Continuos Integration process the ALICE build infrastructure uses Jenkins.

-Jenkin master belong to the  `alibuild/jenkins` hostgroup in CERN puppet, while slaves are in general dynamically provisioned using Apache Mesos using the Jenkins [mesos-plugin](https://github.com/jenkinsci/mesos-plugin).
+Jenkin master(s) is started by Aurora, on a machine which belongs to the `alibuild/mesos/slave/jenkins` hostgroup in CERN puppet, while slaves are in general dynamically provisioned using Apache Mesos using the Jenkins [mesos-plugin](https://github.com/jenkinsci/mesos-plugin).
 The main advantage of this setup is that the plugin can spawn slaves inside a docker container so